Fantom-Factory/afFancordion/readme.md

     virtual Void fixtureSetup() { }
     virtual Void fixtureTearDown() { }

-    // The important bit - this creates the ConcordionRunner to be used. override ConcordionRunner concordionRunner() {
+    // The important bit - this creates the FancordionRunner to be used. override FancordionRunner fancordionRunner() {
-        MyConcordionRunner()
+        MyFancordionRunner()
     }

     // Other common / reusable methods such as :